System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Voltage-driven junction

 \subsection{Transient dynamics}

-In the first step, we analyze the transient dynamics of the voltage-driven junction.
-In Fig.~\ref{fig:transient}~(a) we show the behavior of entanglement for a moderately high voltage $V=2 k_B T$ and a weak coupling strength $\Gamma=0.01 k_B T$ for different initial states of the system.
-As can be observed, the short time dynamics of entanglement depends on the purity of the initial state: for high purity [$n_0(0)$ close to 0] entanglement is immediately generated and reaches a maximum value for times comparable to the relaxation time $\Gamma^{-1}$.
-In contrast, for low purities [$n_0(0)$ close to 1/2] entanglement is generated only after some time.
+In the first step, we analyze a transient dynamics of the voltage-driven junction.
+In Fig.~\ref{fig:transient}~(a) we show the behavior of entanglement for a moderately high voltage $V=2 k_B T$ and a weak coupling strength $\Gamma=0.01 k_B T$, with different initial occupancies of the system $p_0$.
+As can be observed, the short-time dynamics of entanglement depends on the purity of the initial state: for high purity [$p_0$ close to 0] entanglement is nearly immediately generated and reaches a maximum value for times comparable to the relaxation time $\Gamma^{-1}$.
+In contrast, for low purities [$p_0$ close to 1/2] entanglement is generated after a longer time.
 Nevertheless, for all initial states the entanglement negativity reaches the same finite asymptotic value at long times.
-This occurs for a weak coupling strength $\Gamma=0.01 k_B T$, for which entanglement is not present at equilibrium.
-This demonstrates that nonequilibrium driving may lead to the long-time preservation of system-bath entanglement even for a weak coupling to the reservoir.
-Indeed, such a conclusion can already be drawn from the results presented in Ref.~\cite{sharma2015}, where the authors observed the mutual information between the system and the baths exceeding the value $\ln \text{dim} \mathcal{H}_S =\ln 2$ (where $\text{dim} \mathcal{H}_S$ is the dimension of the Hilbert space of the system), which is a maximum value of the mutual information for separable states~\cite{cerf1997, vollbrecht2002} [more precisely, this witnesses the presence of entanglement with respect to Eq.~\eqref{statebased} rather than the more restrictive Definition~\ref{obsbased}].
+This occurs also for a weak coupling strength $\Gamma=0.01 k_B T$, for which entanglement is not present at equilibrium.
+This demonstrates that nonequilibrium driving may lead to long-time preservation of the system-bath entanglement even for a weak coupling to the bath.
+Indeed, such a conclusion can already be drawn from the results presented in Ref.~\cite{sharma2015}, where the authors observed the mutual information between the system and the baths exceeding the value $\ln \text{dim} \mathcal{H}_S =\ln 2$ (where $\text{dim} \mathcal{H}_S$ is the dimension of the Hilbert space of the system), which is a maximum value of the mutual information for separable states~\cite{cerf1997, vollbrecht2002}.

-As further shown in Fig.~\ref{fig:transient}~(b), both the short time dynamics of entanglement and its asymptotic value are strongly dependent on voltage.
-For high voltages $V \gtrapprox 5 k_B T$, entanglement is created immediately and reaches larger asymptotic values.
+As further shown in Fig.~\ref{fig:transient}~(b), both the short time dynamics of entanglement and its asymptotic value strongly depend on the voltage.
+For high voltages $V \gtrapprox 5 k_B T$, entanglement is created almost immediately and reaches larger asymptotic values.
 In particular, for a very high voltage $V=15 k_B T$ the asymptotic entanglement negativity is close to the maximum value 1/2.
-For lower voltages (here $V=2 k_B T$) entanglement is formed only after some time.
+For lower voltages (here $V=2 k_B T$) entanglement is formed after a longer time and saturates at lower values.
 Finally, for a very small voltage $V=k_B T$ entanglement is not created at all.
-This voltage dependence will be the main focus of the next subsection.
+This voltage dependence will be the main focus of the later analysis of the steady-state entanglement.